baalgx/baalgx/README.md

-# 👋 Hi, I’m @baalgx known also as balgxmr.
+- 👋 Hi, I’m @baalgx better known as balgxmr.
 - 👀 I’m interested in Software Engineering.
 - 🖥️ I love to work at VFX, GFX and drawing.
-- 🌱 I’m currently learning C++, C and Python
+- 🌱 I’m currently learning C++, C and Python.
-- 💀 I know perfectly that I'm n00b at Android buiding!
+- Do you know... what's the point of life?

 <!---
 baalgx/baalgx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.